thommcgrath/Beacon/docs/configs/breedingmultipliers/index.markdown

 ---
 {% include editortitle.markdown %}

+Ark has a lot of breeding settings allowing admins to control things like baby mature speed, imprint frequency, and mating cooldown.
+This guide will help Ark server admins understand how these settings work together and find just the right values for each.

 {% include image.html file="multipliers.png" file2x="multipliers@2x.png" caption="The Breeding Multipliers editor has lots of settings to control dino breeding." %}

 > Because this editor has descriptions beneath each of the multipliers, this guide will cover only the major multipliers.